Femi500/pdsnd_github/README.md

 new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

-washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
+washington.csv - Dataset containing all bike share information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.

 ### Built with
-Python 3.11.6 - The language used to develop this. pandas - One of the libraries used for this. numpy - One of the libraries used for this. time - One of the libraries used for this.
+Python 3.11.6 - The language used to develop this.
+Pandas - One of the libraries used for this.
+Numpy - One of the libraries used for this. time - One of the libraries used for this.

 ### Credits
-I was able to complete this project with the knowledge gained from the programming for Datascience Nanodegree programme. i also used Google, Chatgpt and stack overflow to correct errors i encountered in code.
-Thank you
+I completed this project with the knowledge gained from the programming for the Datascience Nanodegree program.
+I also used Google, Chatgpt, and stack overflow to correct errors I encountered in the code.
- Udacity is the best!
-Udacity is the best!
-Great Course